Dunkirk: Liberation

-Dunkirk was again contested in 1944, with the 2nd Canadian Infantry Division attempting to liberate the city in September, as Allied forces surged northeast after their victory in the Battle of Normandy.
+The city of Dunkirk was again contested in 1944, with the 2nd Canadian Infantry Division attempting to liberate the city in September, as Allied forces surged northeast after their victory in the Battle of Normandy.
 However, German forces refused to relinquish their control of the city, which had been converted into a fortress.
 To seize the now strategically insignificant town would consume too many Allied resources which were needed elsewhere.
 The town was by-passed masking the German garrison with Allied troops, notably the 1st Czechoslovak Armoured Brigade.
 During the German occupation, Dunkirk was largely destroyed by Allied bombing.
 The artillery siege of Dunkirk was directed on the final day of the war by pilots from No. 652 Squadron RAF, and No. 665 Squadron RCAF.
 The fortress, under the command of German Admiral Friedrich Frisius, eventually unconditionally surrendered to the commander of the Czechoslovak forces, Brigade General Alois Liška, on 9 May 1945.